unbit/uwsgi-docs/articles/FunWithPerlEyetoyRaspberrypi.rst

 ***************

 At the time of writing, the uWSGI PSGI plugin is the only exposing the websockets+sharedarea additional api.
 The other languages plugins will be updated soon.

+More hacking
+************

+The rpi board is really funny and uWSGI is a great companion for it (expecially its lower-level api functions).

+As an exercise left to the reader: remember you can mmap() the address 0x0x20200000 to access the GPIO controller...ready to write a uwsgi-gpio plugin ?